 Avast does not store any data related to the sites you visit, what you do on those sites, and which IP addresses you access.

-You should have no problem connecting to NetFlix when using SecureLine.
-Avast has servers located all over the world, so you are unlikely to experience any issues streaming content from the movie sharing platform.
+You may have a problem connecting to NetFlix when using Avast SecureLine.
+Avast has servers located all over the world, but they face an ongoing battle with the movie sharing platform.

 If you are in a location where NetFlix is not available, you can select “Gotham City” as your server.
 This means, even if you are overseas, you can still catch up on your favorite movies and TV shows.
 Apart from SecureLine, many other VPN services can enable you to access NetFlix.

 It should be noted that NetFlix has a policy of banning people who use VPNs to access its content from restricted areas.
 There have been cases where NetFlix has blocked people using Avast SecureLine VPN.

 Avast SecureLine works for downloading torrent files.
 Not all Avast VPN servers are suitable for torrenting.
 You need to use the servers that have the Torrent logo next to them to get the best connection.

 Avast SecureLine VPN supports P2P connection through its data centers in different locations across the globe including the Czech Republic, Germany, Netherlands, New York, Florida, Washington, the United Kingdom, and France.

 SecureLine has all the features that you need from a good VPN for torrenting such as IP protection, advanced encryption, dedicated P2P servers, kill switch, good connection speed, and more.